Posted on 1 Comment

 Don’t have the speakers blasting at full volume

 There will be elderly guests at your wedding, and they won’t be keen on loud music at your wedding.
 So, be considerate and set your speakers to a moderate volume.
 Also, plan your seating arrangement in such a way that your older guests are away from the speakers and sources of music.
 It would also be a good idea to have an alternate lounging area, where they can sit and relax while the youngsters dance to the beat.
-This will give them the opportunity to mingle with others their age and have a good time of their own.
+This will allow them to mingle with others their age and have a good time of their own.

 Invite them to participate

-Rather than sit as mute spectators throughout the event, guests just love it when they get to participate in the wedding.
+Rather than sit as mute spectators throughout the event, guests love it when they get to participate in the wedding.
 Invite your guests to request songs, and have your DJ play some of them.
 We are sure your guests will appreciate the opportunity to dance to tunes they love, than just to those you love.
 You can even involve them in the wedding ceremony.
 This post on the Intimate Weddings blog suggests a variety of interesting ideas like a musical procession, a prayer circle or including them in the unity candle ceremony.
 Find something interesting like this, and you will easily create fond memories for your guests.

 Add an unexpected twist